fraserdscott/footium-lite/README.md

 # Footium Lite

+**Foreword: Project and the rest of this README was forked from [Jolly Roger](https://github.com/wighawag/jolly-roger) by Ronan Sandford.**

 This is a template to build a decentralised applicaiton using ethereum, hardhat, svelte and thegraph

 to make an app out of it, execute the following